bcaine/maddux/docs/source/tutorial.rst

 Setting up and Plotting an Environment
 --------------------------------------

 Environments are central to all simulations in Maddux.
-They allow you to group together sets of dynamic (movable) and static (stationary) objects and a robot into a "room" of sorts that allows for interations of all of these objects.
+They allow you to group together sets of dynamic (movable) and static (stationary) objects and a robot into a "room" of sorts that allows for interactions of all of these objects.

 To define an environment, we will first define a few objects, then we will create a robot (from our predefined robots), and we will add these to the environment.